 Circular Bioeconomy

-We envision a world in which nothing is wasted.
-UT Research is disrupting the “take, make, waste” paradigm to deliver innovative solutions that reduce waste and greenhouse gas emissions, while cultivating valuable new economic opportunities for US agriculture and forestry.
+UT faculty and students are developing novel processes to make fuels, materials, and other bio-based products from renewable plant materials.
+This research is disrupting the predominant “take, make, waste” paradigm to deliver innovative solutions that reduce waste and greenhouse gas emissions while cultivating valuable new opportunities for US agriculture, forestry, and business.

 Highlights